zzhang82/web422/notes/sass.md

 ### Getting Started

-SASS functions as a CSS precompiler - that is, it adds functionality to CSS in a layer *above* it and we must run a script / program to convert our SASS files into regular CSS.
+SASS functions as a CSS precompiler - it adds functionality to CSS in a layer *above* it and we must run a script / program to convert our SASS files into regular CSS.
 Where do we find this program?
 There are [plenty](http://sass-lang.com/install) to choose from, ranging from simple command line tools to elaborate GUI applications.
 However, we will be sticking with something simple...

 ### Using NPM (of course)